MAST30034-Applied-Data-Science/generic-buy-now-pay-later-project-group-16-project2-fighting-group/README.md

 ## Project Information
 **Research Goal:**
 - Generate some suitable features from the given tables.
-Then develop a ranking systme to select the top 100 merchants for partership with buy now pay later company.
+Then establish a ranking systme to select the top 100 merchants for partership with buy now pay later company.
 - Discover what feature(s) can greatly separated merchants that should and shouldn’t be accepted for partnership.

 **Timeline:** The timeline for the research area is 28/02/2021 - 28/08/2022